-Course Materials: From time to time some course materials will be posted on Canvas.
+Course Materials: From time to time some course materials (assignments, answer keys, etc.) will be posted on Canvas.
+I will also send you important emails about the class.
 It's your responsibility to check Canvas accordingly.
-I will, of course, alert you to such postings.
-It is also your responsibility to read my class-related emails which will be sent to your registered email address.
+I will, of course, try to alert you to such postings/notifications in the class.